ColeHiggins2/ColeHiggins2/README.md

 # 👋 Cole Higgins

-**`Software Engineer (Backend/Development/Automation/Testing)`**
+**`Software Engineer (Development/Automation/Testing)`**

-Software Engineer with experience in full-stack web development, automation testing, and back-end scripting for ETL
+I am a software engineer with experience in full-stack development, automation testing, and back-end scripting for ETL processes.
+Currently, I work at Red Hat, where I focus on building the automation framework and developing internal tools to support Satellite QE.

 ---